lfdesousa/angular-seed/README.md

 After participating in a couple of pretty heavy angular apps, it became obvious that it's really easy to get lost when it comes to structuring your projects folders and files.
 Angular-seed is an attempt at solving this by creating a barebone that you may use to quickly get on track, not having to write boilerplate code for standard gulp actions and project defaults as well as giving you a project layout to grow into over time.
+Do note, however, that *this is not a project generator and includes close to no prewritten code*, so if that is what you're after - you better look elsewhere.
+But you're not, right? (cause, you know, where's the fun in that?)

 ### requirements
 ----------------